jbcodeforce/shift_left_utils/docs/perf_test.md

     * Evaluate job manager performance
     * Test with increasing data volumes
     * Monitor resource utilization

+**Metrics to use:**

+* Get time stamp when the statement is created
+* Time stamp when deploy is started and finished
+* Time stamp when the LAG is processed
+* Number of message per second processed per Flink statement
+* Time stamp from source to destination for a given transaction

 ### 4. Blue/Green Deployment Testing